skx/rss2email/README.md

 * Edit `template/template.txt`, which is the source of the template.
 * Rebuild the application to update the embedded copy.

+**NOTE**: If you read the earlier section on configuration you'll see that it is possible to add per-feed configuration values to the config file.
+One of the supported options is to setup a feed-specific template-file.

 # Implementation Overview